 After about 25 minutes at our last stop, we headed up the road back to our starting point.
 The tour is supposed to be about 90 minutes, but ours only lasted a little over an hour.
 They give you an option to hop on a free trolley to the Malibu Wines tasting room up the street after the tour is over.
 We opted out since we had a pretty long drive home and it was starting to get dark outside.

 Overall, I had a great time, enjoyed the wines, met some fun animals, and got some gorgeous photos.
-I would rate the experience at a 3.5 out of 5 stars.
-The tour was a 4/5, the wine was a 3/5 (it was good, but they didn’t give nearly enough), the views were a 5/5, and the value was a 3/5.
+I would rate the experience at a 4.5 out of 5 stars.
+The tour was a 4/5, the wine was a 4/5 (it was really good, but I wish you got more!), the views were a 5/5, and the value was a 4/5.

 Have you been on any of the Malibu Wine Safaris?
 Are you thinking about booking a visit?
 Tell me in the comments below!